 Mars

 Mars is the fourth planet from the Sun and the second-smallest planet in our solar system.
 Named after the Roman god of war for its blood-red appearance, Mars has captivated humanity as a potential second home.
-It has the tallest mountain and the deepest canyon in the entire solar system.
+It has the tallest mountain and the deepest canyon in the entire solar system, and it is the only planet besides Earth where robotic rovers have driven across the surface.

 Think you know the planets?
 Test your solar system knowledge.